 Water is your milk supply’s best friend.
 Purchase a reusable and easy to use water bottle that you love and be ready to cart it around with you everywhere you go.
 Side tip: if you’re having problems becoming regular again, stick some lemon in your water and it will help release toxins and you will soon be regular!

 Until your body regulates and figures out exactly what it’s doing, you’re going to need a lot of water. // www.mom365.com

 6. Nipple shields.

 Some women, especially first-time breastfeeders, have flat or inverted nipples.
-A nipple shield is an amazing tool you can pick up at your local Target.
+A nipple shield is an amazing tool.
 It may seem more difficult at first, but many moms have a lot of success using nipple shields and have claimed them as the reason they’re able to breastfeed.
 A nipple shield is a fitted cover that helps your baby’s sucking reflex kick into gear, utilizing their entire tongue.
 You may only need this for a couple weeks or months until your breast tissue adjusts.
 When at the hospital or with your midwife, ask for a lactation consultant to assist you with this as well to help determine when it is time to wean your little one from the shield.

 7. Be in agreement with your partner about your feeding goals.